Manjeetkr1217/Hospital_Management-/README.md

 # Hospital-Management-
 A simple application where users can add and view their details stored in a database.
-It focuses on basic data storage and retrieval using Java and JDBC.
+It focuses on basic data storage and retrieval using spring Boot, Soring Data JPA and RESTFul APIs.
 I developed the whole project including database connection and data handling.

 # Features